 Equipment and Materials

 - Laser Engraving Machine: The most important equipment needed for laser engraving is the laser engraving machine.
-There are various types of laser engraving machines available in the market, such as CO2 laser engravers, fiber laser engravers, and diode laser engravers
+There are various types of laser engraving machines available in the market, such as CO2 laser cutters, fiber laser engravers, and diode laser engravers

 - Computer: A computer is needed to create designs and transfer them to the laser engraving machine.